MohamadYusuf/WebRx-Site/docs/component-binding.md

 - Subscriptions to Rx-Observables continue to fire until explicitly disposed.
 - Manually-created event handlers on external DOM elements (you shouldn't do that anyway to fit the MVVM pattern)

-**Note:** Of course, you don’t have to worry about releasing any event handlers created by standard WebRx bindings in your view, as WebRx automatically unregisters them when the elements are removed.
+**Note:** Of course, you don't have to worry about releasing any event handlers created by standard WebRx bindings in your view, as WebRx automatically unregisters them when the elements are removed.

 ### Improving resource management